computefoundation/gnu-linux-shell-scripting/README.md

 The goal of Linux-shell-base is to revive the UNIX philosophy in free/libre and open source software as much as possible.
 Contributions are therefore more than welcome.

-If you would like to help and contribute, please ensure that your contribution adheres to the principles and rules listed above.
-A reason and/or explanation on how it can be changed may be given if it doesn't.
-(Please send an email to ensure a solution will be accepted).
-Finally, changes will be applied by Linux-shell-base if the contribution does not conform to the respective [guideline][wiki].
+If you would like to help and contribute, please ensure that your contribution adheres to the respective [guidelines](https://github.com/linux-shell-base/linux-shell-base/wiki).
+Please send an email if you are unsure a solution will be accepted.
+A contribution may provide an alternative implementation of an already existing solution, however, it must have substantial reason (e.g. it solves the same problem with a different dependency or language).

 Credits will be placed in the wiki.

 Here is a list of [needed solutions](https://github.com/linux-shell-base/linux-shell-base/wiki/Needed-solutions).
 It can also be used for ideas.

-A contribution may provide an alternative implementation of an already existing solution, however, it must have substantial reason (e.g. it solves the same problem with a different dependency or language).

 Please send an email to *main@linuxshellbase.com* with any suggestions, comments or questions.